Skip to main content

 return await client.post("/my-route", headers=headers)

-Then the server (or other service) can continue the trace by passing the headers in as langsmith_extra:
+Then the server (or other service) can continue the trace by handling the headers appropriately.
+If you are using an asgi app Starlette or FastAPI, you can connect the distributed trace using LangSmith's TracingMiddleware.

 # server.py